nacler-83/trivia-api/README.md

 * setup an Auth0 application, API and roles.
 More details in Auth0 Configuration section below.
 * in auth.py, define a `AUTH0_DOMAIN` `ALGORITHMS` and `API_AUDIENCE`
 * run the application with `sh launch.sh`.
 You might need to `chmod +x launch.sh` in order to run it.
+* you can run `sh bootstrap.sh` to load your local database with data.
+Edit with your table name.

 ## Auth0 Configuration